Oats. Healthy for Life!

 Celiac Disease and Oats

-Oats do not contain gluten.
+Pure oats do not contain wheat, barley and rye.
 However, people with Celiac disease have often avoided eating oats, as it was believed that they triggered a similar reaction as gluten containing cereals.
 There was also concern that oats could easily be cross-contaminated with gluten containing cereals such as wheat, barley and rye.

 Several studies reveal that consumption of oats is safe for the majority of children and adults with celiac disease.
 Based on this new research, a growing number of health professionals, government and celiac organizations now allow consumption of moderate amounts of pure, uncontaminated oat products in a gluten-free diet.
 Click here to read more.